-The Smithsonian Institution, perhaps more than any other museum, has been the setting for fiction writing ranging from work by Gore Vidal to the TV series Bones to films including Night at the Museum.
-There are some subtle differences in the portrayal of science, art, anthropology, and history.
+The Smithsonian, perhaps more than any other museum or research complex, has been the setting for fiction writing ranging from work by Gore Vidal to the TV series Bones to films including Night at the Museum.
+In all of those depictions, subtle differences emerge in the portrayal of science, art, anthropology, and history.
 Anthropology has been perhaps the most popular topic for fiction writers.
-By asking the question, “Did the Curator Really Do It?” we’ll see how popular writers construct the characters of museum workers and research scientists and what they think of the Smithsonian’s world.
+By looking at movies, television, novels, and videogames and asking the question, “Did the curator really do it?,” we’ll see how popular fiction writers construct the characters of museum workers and research scientists and what they think of the Smithsonian’s world.

 This website will introduce you to the Smithsonian in popular culture.
 We’d also like to hear from you about your favorite novels, films, games, or television programs.
 Got an example of the Smithsonian in popular culture that you love?
 Let us know!